Checking the removals with a modern laser

 - Work surface (the frame)

-The maximum size of the working area is about 20 meters.
+The maximum size of the working area per device is approx. 20 meters.
+Several lasers can be integrated into the LUCA system.

-The Pick-Radar® is mostly used as a monitoring system for access control to the storage compartments in combination with other picking systems, such as Pick-by-Point®, Pick-to-Light or Voice Picking used.
-With automotive (always 1 piece) the automatic acknowledgement of the removal is triggered directly with the access.
-In case of wrong access to the storage compartments an alarm or light signal is generated.
-No employee data is recorded or logged.
+The Pick-Radar® is mostly used as a monitoring system for access control when picking from shelving racks, pallets and during sorting.
+The system works as a supplement to other picking systems, such as Pick-by-Point®, Pick-to-Light or Voice Pickingetc.
+With Automotiv (always 1 item), the automatic confirmation of removal is triggered directly with the correct access.
+Outgoing goods is also a classic example of the use of the Pick-Radar.